 This course will explore the interrelationship between technology and society.
 The course will focus on how societal forces shape and are shaped by the meanings, development, spread, and uses of technology.
 Concepts, perspectives, and arguments from the social sciences and humanities will be studied and applied to analyze connections between society and technology.
-(3.0 Credits)

 BCIT ENGL 1177, or 6 credits BCIT Communication at 1100-level or above, or 3 credits of university/college composition.

 ***This is not a self-paced course.
 There will be specific timelines for assignments and exams.*** Course content, kind and quality of assignments and general standards for this online course are the same as classroom courses.
 You must have an email address and access to a computer capable of downloading basic documents.
 ALL FINAL EXAMS MUST BE WRITTEN DURING THE LAST WEEK OF THE COURSE ON DESIGNATED DATES AND TIMES.
-If you live outside the Lower Mainland area you will be required to have an approved proctor administer the exam.
+If you live outside of the Lower Mainland area you will be required to have an approved proctor administer the exam.

-This course offering is full.
-Please check this page for other currently available offerings or subscribe to receive email updates.
+This course offering is in progress.
+Please check back next term or subscribe to receive email updates.

 Upon successful completion, the student will be able to:

 Discuss how the creation, development, meanings, uses, and consequences of technology are shaped by various societal forces including economic, political, cultural, and psychological forces.

 Identify, explain, and apply concepts and frameworks on the study of technology and society from various humanities and social sciences disciplines.

 Critically engage with some of the controversies, paradoxes, and ambiguities in the relationship between technology and society.

 Identify how cultural or societal ways of thinking about gender, race, and social class influence the construction, meanings, and uses of technology in society.